 After several years of study, ADI has issued a set of standards for training dogs for PTSD for veterans and active duty military.
 Of utmost importance is that we will not train dogs with tasks that support the idea that the world is a dangerous place.
 We will not train behaviors that encourage guarding, protecting, or searching for an enemy or threat.
 Instead, dogs will teach a person about trust, praise, and appropriate social interaction.

-Please note: Police and first responders may also apply for a PTSD service dog if their PTSD diagnosis is related to their work.
+Please note: Police and first responders may also apply for a PTSD service dog.
+Applicant’s diagnosis must be related to their work and/or service.